I looked into some of the stories you have cited. For me, I "stumbled"

 quite randomly to a book Northern Mists, by a well-known US academic

 geographer, Carl Sauer.
-In fact, I was studying geography at the time at
+In fact, I was studying geography at the time

 the University of Texas.
 A student of Carl Sauer, professor Robin